pardoman/createGifDavid/README.md

 - Wait...
 - Right click on GIF -> `Save As`
 - Send it to David and tell him how great of a chef he is!

+## Result
+By default, it generates a 20MB gif.
+You can check it out here: https://giphy.com/gifs/PoCGLoTS8jAw19ePWJ